 Are Travertine Floors Outdated?

-Travertine is a great natural stone product with earth-like color tones, thus it may look rusty and outdated to some homeowners.
+Travertine is a great natural stone product with earth-like color tones, thus it may look rusty and may look outdated to some homeowners.
 When installed with traditional materials, they tend to totally look outdated.
 However, when blended with customized modern materials, they will an exceptional modern-classic look in your house.
-Travertine tiles are easy to maintain and repair and its installation costs tend to be budget-friendly, no need to break the bank.
+Travertine tiles are easy to maintain and repair and their installation costs tend to be budget-friendly, no need to break the bank.

 How Durable Is Travertine Flooring?